Freemasonry in the Philippines: Second World War

 The first Filipino Grand Master was Manuel Quezon (later the 2nd President of the Philippines) in 1918.
+To atone for their mistakes in killing Filipinos some of whom were fellow Masons, the Americans promised eventual independence to the Philippines.
 Masonry, along with much of life in the Philippines, was disrupted by the Japanese occupation during the Second World War.
 For a time before and after the war, the Philippine Grand Lodge also held jurisdiction over some lodges in other countries such as China and Japan before those places established their own grand lodges.
 Their constitutions were often based on the Philippine one, as well as others such as that of the Grand Lodge of California.

 1919: The Grande Oriente Español revives lodges.
 Walter Bruggman and Mariano Tenorio were mandated to reorganize its symbolic lodges and revive its Scottish Rite Bodies which led to the formation of the Gran Logia Regional del Archipelago Filipino.

 1924: Disagreement causes split of Grande Oriente Español.
 Some misunderstandings arose between the Grand Master of the Grand Regional Lodge and the Grand Delegate, both under the jurisdiction of Grande Oriente Español.
 An appeal was sent to Madrid by the Grand Master, but the Grand Delegate was sustained and given significant power.
 This incident gave rise to the idea of forming the Philippine Family of Universal Freemasonry.
 This did not happen however, which resulted in two separate bodies.

 The Gran Logia Nacional de Filipinas under the Supremo Consejo del Grado 33° para Filipinas was founded in 1924 by Timoteo Paez.

 1925: The Gran Logia del Archipielago Filipino under the Supremo Consejo 33° del Archipielago Filipino was chartered as “Soberana e Independiente” by the Grande Oriente Español in December 1925.

 1930-1937: Grand Lodge of the Philippine Islands warrants Amity Lodge No 106 and five other lodges in China.

-1936: Major General Douglas MacArthur was made a “Mason at Sight” on January 17, 1936, in a rare exercise of a Grand Master’s privilege by Grand Master Samuel R. Hawthorne.
+1936: Major General Douglas MacArthur was made a “Mason at Sight” on January 17, 1936, in a rare exercise of a Grand Master's privilege by Grand Master Samuel R. Hawthorne.
 MacArthur became a member of Manila Lodge No 1.

 1937: The District Grand Lodge of China under the Grand Lodge of the Philippine Islands was inaugurated by Grand Master Joseph H. Alley on May 4, 1937, in Shanghai and installed R.W.
 Bro.
 Hua-Chuen Mei as District Grand Master.